bourquenoud/ass/README.md

 ## Known bugs and missing features

  - ASS only accept partial regex, the "|", negative sets, any grouping and look-head aren't supported.
- - ASS will sometime crash when using multi-line comments.
  - ASS won't report if a pattern is fully shadowed by another.
  - ASS memory is never freed anywhere.
 As it is short-lived it isn't a huge problem, but this should be taken into account.
  - Most parameters are unused, and default to 16 bits width and 64bit address space.